twagar11/ansible-labs/setup/Configure-Inventory.md

 Keep the file open and go to the next step

-## Step 4 - Add Hosts
+## Step 4 — Add Hosts

-add the designated servers to each group.
+Add the designated servers to each group.

 Your file should look like: